 There’s no getting away from it – the wires attached to VR headsets such as the Vive, Oculus Rift and PSVR limit your immersion.
 There’s a constant nagging in the back of your mind about the presence of wires, and as such you move more cautiously.
 You do get used to it after a while, but there’s no denying that the threat of tripping over, or knocking down your PC, remains with you.

 There are two problems with going wireless, however: power and latency.

-A lack of wires means you’ll need some way to power the Vive and its newly announced upgrade the Vive Pro.
+A lack of wires means you’ll need some way to power the Vive and its newly announced upgrade the Vive Pro (read our Vive Pro Review here).
 A simple battery pack solves this issue, but usage will be limited to the length of time it lasts.